-- Be sure you are also getting enough Vitamin D (found in Cod Liver Oil) to supplement what you don’t get from the sun in the winter.
+- Be sure you’re also getting enough Vitamin D3 (found in Cod Liver Oil as well as in pill form) to supplement what you don’t get from the sun in the winter.

 - A full-spectrum light can also help to ward of the winter blahs.
 Be sure to keep it where you will use it often (like on your desk).

 Want my Late Autumn Self-care Shopping list for more suggestions?
 Get it here!

 Choosing to descend, purposefully stepping into the darkness, lets you take back your power as we enter the time of the longest nights.